-After all that researching I was finally starting to find good research on the subject.
+I eventually found good research on the subject.

 What I found blew my mind.

-When I first started with this idea, I was thinking the hardest college course would end up being one of the traditionally hard courses.
+When I first started with this idea, I was thinking the hardest college course would look hard.

 I expected to see organic chemistry on the list.
 Calculus would be on my list.
 You know the kind of class I’m talking about, right?

-I was expecting to see the kinds of classes where students regularly spent dozens of hours a week learning the subject.
-I expected the kind of courses good students struggled in.
+I was expecting to see the kinds of classes where students regularly spent hours a week studying.
+I expected the kind of courses “good” students struggled in.